 Orlando taught Brazilian Music at UArts for 10 years; his expertise in Brazilian music has inspired invitations to teach courses, classes, and clinics at numerous universities in the US.

-In addition to the collection of songs recorded with Minas, Orlando has written 20th Century-style works: 2 song cycles, a chamber piece (Transparancies, performed by Rèlache), and 12-tone duets for oboe and viola.
-Orlando has written music for 3 documentaries and was commissioned to write arrangements for The Orpheus Club of Philadelphia, a choir of 80 men, and commissioned by Live Connections to write a suite, presented by Minas and the baroque ensemble Melomanie.
-His latest chamber music piece, "Lendas Amazônicas" has been commissioned by Orchestra 2001 and will be premiered in June of 2021.
+In addition to the collection of songs recorded with Minas, Orlando has written 20th Century-style works: 2 song cycles, 2 chamber pieces, and 12-tone duets for oboe and viola.
+Orlando has written music for 3 documentaries and was commissioned to write arrangements for The Orpheus Club of Philadelphia, a choir of 80 men, and commissioned by Live Connections to write a suite presented by Minas and the baroque ensemble Melomanie.
+His latest chamber music piece, "Lendas Amazônicas" was commissioned by Orchestra 2001 in Philadelphia, and premiered in June of 2021.

 Orlando Haddad is a Godin Guitars artist.